Topics

 While “total daily caloric intake” is still being emphasized, I think it is a step forward that people are beginning to understand the importance of "when to eat,” even if it is the same caloric intake.
 And it has been my own experience that incorrect meal timing disrupts my biological rhythms, and I have no doubt that the discovery of clock genes will continue to increase the importance of this field.

 In fact, my intestinal starvation theory is related to "circadian rhythms" and "chrono-nutrition.”
 This is because the gastrointestinal tract gets active when food is consumed.
-I believe my theory also explains why a well-balanced breakfast and regular eating habits can prevent weight gain, and why late night eating and irregular lifestyles lead to an increased risk of obesity.
+I believe my theory also explains why a well-balanced breakfast and regular eating habits can prevent weight gain, and why irregular lifestyles lead to an increased risk of obesity.

 What and when to eat

-An unbalanced diet skewed toward easily digestible carbohydrates (white bread, noodles, mashed potatoes, etc.), protein, and processed foods is more likely to cause intestinal starvation when combined with irregular meal timing, and people can gain weight even if their caloric intake is not that high.
+An unbalanced diet skewed toward easily digestible refined carbohydrates, protein, and processed foods is more likely to cause intestinal starvation when combined with irregular meal timing.
+This typical meal timing pattern is represented by skipping breakfast or eating late at night.

 [Related article]